African National Congress Youth League: Foundation

 Thabo Mbeki became active in the Youth League in 1956 and was expelled from high school in 1959 as a result of participation in a strike.
 In 1959 many ANCYL members broke away to form the rival Pan Africanist Congress (PAC).
 In 1960, the PAC, ANC and its associated organisations had been banned.
 Mbeki organised a stay-at-home in protest at the South African Government's decision to leave the Commonwealth of Nations before leaving South Africa at the suggestion of the ANC.

 The Youth League continued its activities underground during the remainder of the apartheid years.
 In 1990, F. W. de Klerk legalised the ANC and its associated organisations including the Youth League, and Peter Mokaba led the newly unbanned Youth League.

 In 2005, Fikile Mbalula became president of the league.
 Mbalula succeeded the student activist Malusi Gigaba, who went on to become deputy minister of home affairs.
 Mbalula had served as secretary general of the ANCYL under Gigaba's leadership.
 It was under Mbalula's leadership that the ANCYL took on a more visible role in defending Jacob Zuma, and publicly lobbying for his election as ANC president.

-The election of Julius Malema in April 2008 was initially disputed after a bitterly contested election with Saki Mofokeng.
+Following an extremely heated campaign and a disorderly plenary, Julius Sello Malema was elected ANC Youth League president at the league's 23rd National Conference in Bloemfontein in April 2008 and was re-elected in Midrand on June 2011 to serve for the second term as the president of the league.

 In November 2011, Julius Malema was found guilty of provoking divisions within the ruling party and of bringing the organisation into disrepute, and was suspended for five years.
 Subsequent appeal processes changed the suspension to expulsion.
 On 24 April 2012 the appeal process ended when the National Disciplinary Committee of Appeal confirmed Malema's expulsion with immediate effect.
 The appeal committee also confirmed league spokesperson Floyd Shivambu's three-year suspension and suspended secretary general Sindiso Magaqa for one year, reducing the original disciplinary committee's three-year suspension.

 Following the above, the league started to experience a devastating decline in support and popularity among young people.
 The league was ultimately taken to its 25th National conference in 2015, which elected Collen and Njabulo Nzuza as President and Secretary General respectively.
 The duo and their collective failed to live up to expectations and failed to take the ANCYL to its elective conference.
 The ANC National Executive Committee finally dissolved/disbanded the ANCYL NEC, due to many of its failures.